Welcome to the RUDGWICK Medical Centre Website

 We have very limited capacity for undertaking blood tests.
 Please be aware that this is an additional service we can elect to provide and not a core service.
 We are however training new staff to provide this service again in the future.
 You can though easily have your blood test done elsewhere - click here for information.

-Monitoring of your blood pressure is currently not possible due to Covid 19.
 A number of patients have contacted us about blood pressure monitoring and some have requested guidance on what BP machine to purchase to monitor their blood pressure at home.
 The British and Irish Hypertension Society also have a list of validated machines - https://bihsoc.org/bp-monitors/for-home-use/.
 For those patients familiar with them, our surgery machines are Omron M2.
+You are also now able to use the machine in our reception as this is cleaned and aired between use.

 Please avoid calling us for medication queries.
 You can request and collect your medication in the normal way and we will aim to have your medication ready within normal timescales.
 We are unable to issue prescriptions for longer than 1mth at a time as this will cause disruptions in the supply chain.
 If you are unable to collect your medication and have no-one to help you, please email us (firstname.lastname@example.org) and we can put you in touch with someone who can help.